tommy-russoniello/docs/connect/api/alpha/README.md

 This parameter is not available on the `/catalog/browse` route.

-#### Filter Match
+#### Filters Match

-`filter=field,value,field2,value2`
+`filters=field,value,field2,value2`

 Specifies searches with exact matching.
+Case sensitive.
 This is an AND operation.
-Use `filterOr` for OR operations.
+Use `filtersOr` for OR operations.
 The parameter value is a comma separated pair list.
 This parameter is not available on the `/catalog/browse` route.